 In 2016, we wanted to let sneakerheads know that Nike.com was the freshest place to get exclusive drops.
-To do so, we created these three films with director Chris Boyle, announcing a mysterious shoe box dropping to earth.
-Then we dropped a massive sneakerbox in the middle of Stockholm -- the only place to get one-of-a-kind drops.
-Sneakerheads made pilgrimages to the box from all over the Nordics, just to connect to Nike.com.
+So we created these little films, made out of stock footage, announcing a mysterious shoe box dropping to earth.

 nike: mission control